p-freire/MLP/README.md

   - learning_rate: learning rate of the neural network.
   - error: used as a convergence criterion.

-Data preprocessing performed using Matlab (data standardization - mean = 0 and std_dev = 1).
+Data preprocessing performed using Matlab (data standardization: mean = 0 and std_dev = 1).

 There is a Python (version 2.7) script used to perform 10-fold cross-validation.
 To run it, simply type "python run_cross-validation.py".
 Please take a look at the file to see how it works (don't worry, it's well documented).